Narrative

 Personal Reflection

-• Where in my life do I need to remember that God is present and active, even when things feel out of control?
+• Where in my life do I need to remember that God is present and active, not distant or indifferent?

-• Am I living like someone marked by God’s protection and purpose, or am I blending in with the world around me?
+• Am I living as someone set apart by God’s grace, or am I blending in with the chaos around me?

 A Challenge For You